 - How To Avoid Problems With A Water Cooling System

 Cooling Methods Explained

-Air Cooling.
-The secret to using the cooling power of the air is in the fans, many fans.
 Your typical air-cooled PC is packed with box ventilators, graphics card fans and a CPU fan.
-Or two positions on a large metal heat sink to keep expensive components cool and comfortable.
+Or two positions on a large metal heat sink to keep expensive components cool.

 The definition of air cooling and liquid cooling is the simple part.
 The most complicated bit is making the decision to use one or the other.
 And this is what we will look at next.